NativeScript/firebase/packages/firebase-remote-config/README.md

 	});
 ```

-### Fetch & Activate
+### Fetch and activate values

 Before reading the values from Firebase, we first need to pull them from Firebase (fetching) & then enable them on the device (activating).
-The fetchAndActivate API combines both tasks into a single flow:
+The [fetchAndActivate](#fetchandactivate) method combines both tasks into a single flow:

 ```ts
 import { firebase } from '@nativescript/firebase-core';